amitk41727/Sales_Dashboard/README.md

 Conclusion of Power BI Sales Dashboard Project Conclusion for the year 2019:

-Sales decreased by more than 10%
+1. Sales decreased by more than 10%
-There is a drop in sales of all the top 7 Products
+2. There is a drop in sales of all the top 7 Products
-4 Customers are leading to a drop in sales
+3. Four Customers are leading to a drop in sales
-The profit margin in the Export channel is higher Similarly, we can derive other insights from the Report
+4. The profit margin in the Export channel is higher Similarly, we can derive other insights from the Report